curvegrid/go-ethereum-wiki/Passphrase-protected-key-store-spec.md

 - `SaltLen` unnecessary (just derive it from `Salt`).
 - KDF algorithm given, but not crypto algorithm.
 - `Version` is intrinsically numeric yet is a string.
-- KDF and cipher are notionally sibling concepts yet are are different heirarchies.
+- KDF and cipher are notionally sibling concepts yet are organised differently.

 Please alter this to:

 ```json